BACK TO CONTENTS

 End float of the main axle should preferably between 0,254 and 0,508 mm (0,01 - 0,02 inch).
 If the end float is still outside this range while the Clutch Thrust washer is within the specified thickness, the main axle should be shimmed behind the Clutch Worm nut.

 This is where the elusive dished washer may be become handy although flat shims will do the job as well.
 The exploded view drawings of the gearbox in the Maintenance and Instrucion Manual as well as various books, show a dished steel spring washer at the end of the main axle.
-I personally have never found such a washer in a gearbox, and wonder if they were actually used on all boxes, or only the later ones.
 Its not given in the spare parts list of either old or newer contracts or postwar civilian lists.
 The dimensions are I.D.
 5/8", O.D.
 1 7/16", steel thickness 1/64" and dished height 1/16" (as measured from an actual washer).

 Main Gear Wheel Sleeve Bearing Roller Retainer Washer and Felt Washer for Clutch Nut .